NETWAYS/foreman-training/provisioning/02_configuration.md

 #### Notes:

-This was also simplified for other operating systems like it was for EL with Foreman 3.5 afterwards, but not to the same extend.
+This was also simplified for other operating systems like it was for EL from Foreman 3.5 onwards, but not to the same extent.

 !SLIDE supplemental solutions